 The main factors were a reduction in annual yields, harvesting at the most appropriate time and the aging process in barrique barrels.
 The acidity is such that they do not cause bitterness in the mouth, although there is a pleasant residue, with the color changing from ruby red to a deeper shade, thanks to higher extracts and alcohol, making for a more round and full-bodied wine.

 Sophisticated tannins add stress to the character.
 Ultimately, the wine has an excellent ripening perspective; currently it is a known fact that 10 years contin.
 A bright and lively wine with great potential for aging improvement.

-Teran wines are best drunk at a temperature of 18 degrees Celsius and taste great with game dishes such as red meat in combination with truffles and pasta dishes with truffles or cured hams.
-In addition, some cheese products from Croatian producers are aged in Teran wines.
-All in all, thanks to its abundant flavor properties and many culinary uses, this grape is a great addition to any vinophile collection.
+Teran wines are best drunk at a temperature of 18 degrees Celsius and taste delicious with game dishes such as red meat in combination with truffles and pasta dishes with truffles or dried hams.
+In addition, some cheese products from Croatian producers are ripened in Teran-wines.
+All in all, this grape's abundant flavor properties and many culinary uses make it a great addition to any vinophile collection.

 Combine with eten

-Teran wines are best drunk at 18 degrees Celsius and go perfectly with game dishes, red meat with truffles, pasta with truffle and cured hams.
-There will also be cheese produced in Croatia and aged in Teran.
+Teran-wines are best enjoyed at 18 degrees Celsius and go perfectly with game dishes, red meat with truffles, pasta with truffle and cured hams.
+There will also be cheese produced in Croatia that is matured in Teran.

 A fragile grape

-The vine needs a lot of sun, but little water.
+De vine needs a lot of sun, but little water.
 It is a grape that is sensitive to too much sun, which can cause it to burn.
-Too much moisture in the air is also not good for the grape, so this grape can go through the gray schimmel (Botrytis) are attacked.
+Too much moisture in the air is also not good for the grape, which can cause this grape to go gray schimmel (Botrytis) are attacked.

-Before phylloxera struck in the early 20th century, Teran had spread over a significantly wider area than it does today.
-Today we only find it in Istria and in smaller quantities in Slovenia and Italy, while in the past it included the coastal area and all Kvarner islands.
+Before phylloxera struck in the early 20th century, Teran spread over a considerably larger area than at present.
+Nowadays we only find it in Istria and in smaller quantities in Slovenia and Italy, while in the past it included the coastal area and all Kvarner islands.